donvoorhies/d3c/README.md

 <h3>"TL;DR -Cut to the chase: So the d3c-controller is then a what...?"</h3>
 <p>In short: the d3c-controller is a template intended to run on-/with TouchOSC's app, thus turning an iPad or Android-tablet into a DJ-mixer, from where one can PFL-, launch-/stop- and mix tracks on Ableton via MIDI, as if it was a "regular" hardware-controller.
-Furthermore, you can also set/adjust the set's current-running BPM during your set, and there's also a three-band EQ including kill-buttons for each band, too (i.e.: implemented on the expanded-version of the template).</p>
+Furthermore, you can also set/adjust/change the set's current-running BPM on-the-fly, and there's also a three-band EQ including kill-buttons for each band, too (note: only implemented on the expanded-version of the template).</p>

 <p>Now - let's move on...</p>